quantapix/qalugo/qalugo/xcontent/docs/components/toasts.md

 #### getInstance

-*Static* method which allows you to get the scrollspy instance associated with a DOM element
+*Static* method which allows you to get the toast instance associated with a DOM element

 ```js
 var myToastEl = document.getElementById('myToastEl')